 Rotary slates Shredding day

-The Rotary Club of New Milford will host its spring cleanup community document shredding day May 5 from 10 a.m. to 1 p.m. in Lore's Plaza parking lot along Route 7.
+The Rotary Club of New Milford will host its spring cleanup community document shredding day on Saturday from 10 a.m. to 1 p.m. in Lore's Plaza parking lot on Route 7.

 The event is open to residents of all towns.